 Xinomavro, Agiorgitiko, Assyrtiko, Malagousia (Malagouzia) these names are all Greek to many, both figuratively and literally.
-For a country located on the coast of the Aegean Sea, offering great exotic destinations, dwelled by some of the warmest and most generous people on earth, producing wines from many high-quality indigenous grape varieties, Greece offers the full-package for an outstanding tourism experience.
+For a country located on the coast of the Aegean Sea, offering great exotic destinations, dwelled by some of the warmest and most generous people on earth, producing wines from many high-quality indigenous grape varieties, Greece offers the full package for an outstanding tourism experience.

-I spent two weeks in the land of the Great Alexander in the beginning of May this year and came home with a newfound love for all things Greek.
+I spent two weeks in the land of the Great Alexander at the beginning of May this year and came home with a newfound love for all things Greek.
 Greek yogurt with honey, Greek salad, Greek wines but above all, the people.
 And in every step of my journey, I was reminded of Gus Portokalos who would say, “Give me a word, any word, and I show you that the root of that word is Greek”.
 The iconic line from the movie “My Big Fat Greek Wedding”, Gus is probably right.
-After all, Greece has one of the oldest civilisations in the world.
+After all, Greece has one of the oldest civilizations in the world.
 Which means they probably started producing wines much before the others learned to plant vines.
 However, centuries of invasions, economic turmoil, and wars almost drove the wine industry to extinction until Greece started to revive its wine industry.
 Which took place post the country’s inclusion in the European Union.

-On this trip, I decided to embark on a wine trail in Greece from the Northeastern region to the Southwestern exploring its scenic locales, delicious wines & food culture and experiencing life in Greece by spending time with the locales.
+On this trip, I decided to embark on a wine trail in Greece from the Northeastern region to Southwestern exploring its scenic locales, delicious wines & food culture and experiencing life in Greece by spending time with the locales.
 I will be covering my journey in four parts.

 First Stop: Thessaloniki

-After road tripping for around eight hours from Plovdiv, Bulgaria with two other fellow wine writers in a car the first sight of the city, Thessaloniki offered us solace.
-Situated on the northeastern coast of the Aegean Sea, Thessaloniki is a port city which is every bit cosmopolitan and buzzing with tourists, happening bars and shops.
+After road-tripping for around eight hours from Plovdiv, Bulgaria with two other fellow wine writers in a car the first sight of the city, Thessaloniki offered us solace.
+Situated on the northeastern coast of the Aegean Sea, Thessaloniki is a port city that is every bit cosmopolitan and buzzing with tourists, happening bars, and shops.
 This is the city of multicultural characters as many nationalities have lived here through centuries.
-The ancient, Hellenistic, roman and byzantine times have left marks everywhere.
+The ancient, Hellenistic, roman, and byzantine times have left marks everywhere.
 One could take a bus tour or just walk around to visit the White Tower, the monument that dates back to 1535 AD and is the sole survivor of the 24 towers looking out to sea.
 It houses a museum and exhibits the history of Thessaloniki.
 The Archaeological Museum of the city, The palace of Galerius, Church of Agia Sofia or a trip to the Ano Poli (the Upper Town) which is a section of the old town that was inhabited during the last years of the 19th century when refugees found a safe home in Thessaloniki.
-If you are tired of the history, head to one of the most iconic wineries in the region.
+If you are tired of history, head to one of the most iconic wineries in the region.

 The best place to stay- I would suggest Hotel Electra Palace Thessaloniki located in one of the most famous city squares of Greece, Aristotelous Sq. for a fantastic view of the gulf, great vibes, and a luxurious experience.